homer0/gulp-bundlerify/README.md

 ### Dependencies

-Bundlerify uses **fourteen**(*) module dependencies and each and every one of them can be overwritten with a simple getter method.
+Bundlerify uses **sixteen**(*) module dependencies and each and every one of them can be overwritten with a simple getter method.

 #### 1 - [Watchify](https://www.npmjs.com/package/watchify)